pulakk/blog/remote-camera/connect-router-to-internet.md

 to know if you actually need these steps and if so, to understand why the setup is tedious and time consuming.*

 My router was connected to the internet behind a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
-So, I had to by flashing my TP-Link router with the [OpenWRT](https://openwrt.org/) firmware because the [router did not support VPN Clients](https://community.tp-link.com/en/home/forum/topic/168500).
+So, I had to start by flashing my TP-Link router with the [OpenWRT](https://openwrt.org/) firmware because the [router did not support VPN Clients](https://community.tp-link.com/en/home/forum/topic/168500).
 After flashing the router, I had to install drivers and configure the modem.
 Once the router was connected to the internet, I had to choose a VPN software and I picked